Office of Adult Services

 For more information on these and other programs and services, please contact the Office of Adult Services at 410-402-8476.

-James Chambers, Director, Office of Adult Services
+Steven Reeder, Director, Office of Adult Services

 Stefani O’Dea, Chief, Long-Term Care, Director, TBI Services

 Steven Reeder, Chief, Evidence-Based Practice Services and Program Evaluation; TAY Coordinator